simonyipeter/ESP32-camera-face-detection-with-python/README.md

 # ESP32-camera-face-detection-with-python
 For Demonstration Purposes Only!
-The code based on the demo
+The code based on the demo code of TTgo T-camera ESP32

 # How it is work?
 The ESP32 send images back to a python server, which dectects faces on the image and send back information to ESP32.
-The code was written to LILYGO® TTgo T-camera esp32 V17, but easy to modify to another version ESP32 camera board https://github.com/lewisxhe/esp32-camera-series
+The code was written to LILYGO® TTgo T-camera ESP32 V17, but easy to modify to another version ESP32 camera board https://github.com/lewisxhe/esp32-camera-series

 Hopefully there is a PIR on this board, so it only sends image, when motian was detected.